lauralwd/LAR_phylogeny_gungor-et-al-2020/README.md

 The workflows for which data is shared here, are documented in JuPyter notebooks (`*.ipynb`).
 The workflow describing the final version of the tree is [tree_building_workflow_v5](https://github.com/lauralwd/LAR_phylogeny_gungor-et-al-2020/blob/main/tree_building_workflow_v5.ipynb).
 The other two workflows are explorative and should be interpreted as such.
+A blank version of the workflow is maintained [here](https://github.com/lauralwd/lauras_phylogeny_wf).
 Note that figures which are embedded in the JuPyter notebooks are not properly displayed online on Github.
 You may download the `.ipynb` files to display them locally, including images.

 ### Data sources used in this project
 In building these trees, we have made use of publicly available data exclusively.